14all-agency/shopify-llms-txt-directory/https-www-moonglow-com.md

   Updated: 2018-08-09T06:39:16Z
 - [Terms and Condition | Moonglow](https://www.moonglow.com/pages/terms-conditions): TERMS & CONDITIONS SCOPE OF APPLICATION The Terms and Conditions set forth below shall apply to all use of www.Moonglow.com (the "Website") and pur...
   Updated: 2025-09-04T23:24:00Z
-- [Shipping & Returns | Moonglow](https://www.moonglow.com/pages/shipping-returns): Shipping & Returns Policy Returns & Refunds Moon phase accuracy and exchanges Each piece is custom-made just for you.
-The moon phase is final unles...
+- [Shipping & Returns | Moonglow](https://www.moonglow.com/pages/shipping-returns): Shipping & Returns Policy Return Policy We want you to love your Moonglow piece.
+If for any reason you’re not completely satisfied, you may return ...
-  Updated: 2025-10-23T19:12:11Z
+  Updated: 2025-11-06T19:12:32Z
 - [FAQs - Moonglow jewelry](https://www.moonglow.com/pages/faqs): FAQ What is Moonglow?
 Moonglow is jewelry that features the picture of the moon from the date of your chopice.
 Pick any date you want to commemorat...
   Updated: 2020-04-22T00:34:08Z
 - [Media influencers | Moonglow](https://www.moonglow.com/pages/media-influencers):